30309

 According to data analysis from the iPrEx study that found PrEP to be effective:

-The world's first approved PrEP, was the one blue pill branded drug Truvada or its generic equivalent made in Thailand such as Teno-Em, made in India such as Ricovir-Em and Tenof-Em.
+The world's first approved PrEP, was the one blue pill branded drugTruvadaor its generic equivalent made in Thailand such as Teno-Em, made in India, such as Ricovir-Em and Tenof-Em.
 Generics contain the same ingredients as branded drugs and work in the same way.
-Buy PrEP online here.

 Truvada and the generics contain two drugs: Tenofovir Disoproxil Fumarate (TDF), Emtricitabine (FTC)

-Nowaday, a second pill has been approved for use as PrEP – the branded drug Descovy or its generic equivalent, they contain:
+Today, a second pill has been approved for use as PrEP—the branded drugDescovy or its generic equivalent, they contain:

 Tenofovir Alafenamide (TAF), Emtricitabine (FTC).
 You can buy generics Descovy when you have prescription.

 PrEP was approved in 2004, so it’s been around for more than a decade.
 Before it was used as PrEP, it was used as treatment for people infected with HIV or exposed to HIV (it contains molecules that are used in HIV drugs).
 The worst side effects that have been reported are one percent bone mineral density loss and reduced kidney function.
 Is it safe?
 Yes.
 To put it into perspective, they can't tell if it's any worse than just getting older.
 People in the USA have been taking it for years.
-Your doctor will check your liver and kidney function as well as a HIV/STI screening every three months to make sure you're ok.
+Your doctor will check your liver and kidney function with an HIV/STI screening every three months to make sure you're ok.
 It's a normal part of getting your updated script each time.
-If you are concerned about any effect from taking PrEP then chat with your doctor.
+If you are concerned about any effect from taking PrEP, then chat with your doctor.

 There are many ways to take PrEP, How to take PrEP?

 Once started, you can stop.
-You can re-start again.
+You can restart again.
 You don't have to take it forever.

 Current studies are showing that PrEP works well even if you miss a dose.
 It was shown that users who took PrEP at least 4 days out of 7 hadn't acquired HIV.
-We strongly, and I mean STRONGLY, recommend that you stick to one pill a day though.
+We strongly, and I mean strongly, recommend that you stick to one pill a day though.
 That gives maximum protection.
-If you're not consistent then that's where you can miscalculate and undo all your good work.
-So one pill a day keeps everybody happy, secure and safe.
+If you're not consistent, then that's where you can miscalculate and undo all your good work.
+So one pill a day keeps everybody happy, secure, and safe.

 A recommendation from the U.S. Preventive Services Task Force that urges doctors to prescribe a daily pill for all people with known risk factors for HIV could significantly raise awareness about an effective yet little used drug.